autowarefoundation/autoware_msgs/autoware_map_msgs/README.md

 The message contains a pointcloud data attached with an ID.

+## PointCloudMapCellMetaDataWithID.msg

+The message contains a pointcloud metacat data attached with an ID.

 ## GetPartialPointCloudMap.srv

 Given an area query (`AreaInfo`), the response is expected to contain the PCD maps (each of which attached with unique ID) whose area overlaps with the query.